robinjmm/sass-boilerplate/README.md

-# sass-boilerplate
+# Sass Boilerplate
-A simple boilerplate for projects that uses Sass and vanilla JavaScript.
+This is my personal template for any projects that uses Sass and Vanilla JavaScript onlys.